 BOOK MOTHER MENTORSHIP

-This isn’t a casual workshop or a quick fix.
 The mentorship requires a minimum three-month commitment, but is most transformative over a full year.
 Throughout our time together, I’ll be your creative guide and steadfast supporter—nourishing your talent, offering honest guidance, and holding you accountable.
 I’ll help you recognize when you’re not at your best and encourage you back to your highest potential as a writer.
+Best of all, I'll be the most honest and transparent publishing BFF you've ever had.

-How the Program Works:
+How the Program Works

 Step 1: Manuscript Evaluation